rsmidt/chatvotes/README.md

 Streamers may use this for their decision-making (e.g. which dialogue option to choose).
 But just glancing over the chat is not really democratic hence we need something to give everyone an exact picture.
-This is where chatvotes come in.
+This is where chatvotes comes in.

 ## Installation